Soundscape Baselines Project

 Citation: Yoh, N., Mbamy, W., Gottesman, B.,L., Froese, G.Z.L., Satchivi, T., Obiang Ebanega, M., Carlson, L., Ekamza Koto, S., Ozdogan, M., Seaman, D.J.I., Maicher, V., Malinowski, H., Poulsen, J., Mbele, A.E., Burivalova, Z. 2024.
 Impacts of logging, hunting, and conservation on vocalizing biodiversity in Gabon.
 Biological Conservation 296, 110726.

-How does biodiversity recover with forest restoration in Ecudaor?
+How does biodiversity recover with forest restoration in Ecuador?

 In this paper in Nature Communications, we documented the recovery of vocalizing species, using bioacoustics and environmental DNA meta-barcoding, along a forest restoration gradient.
 This time, we used several different methods - acoustic indices, as well as machine learning - to analyze the soundscapes.